 The Hotel Crosby opened late 2018 and while we haven’t stayed there yet, their getting fabulous reviews.
 There is a rooftop hot tub and its in a great location.
-Plus the Matchstick Restaurant is farm to table small plates and incredible.
+Plus contributors love the farm to table Matchstick Restaurant which has incredible small plates.

 Our favorite afternoon activity is brewery hopping.
 Start on the outdoor waterfront patio at Maple Island Brewing, where the El Coronel food truck is permanently parked on Thursdays & Fridays and there is root beer on tap for the kids.
 Don't leave without a taste of the MIB Bock which is made with 100% pure Wisconsin maple syrup.
 Afterwards, make your way by car to Lift Bridge Brewing Co, a few minutes drive outside of downtown.
 This authentic tap room is open year round until 10pm and offers public tours on the weekend.
 A flight plan of six allows you to sample something new and enjoy fan favorites, Farm Girl Saison and the Getaway Pilsner.
 Lift Bridge offers events daily, live music often, yard games and picnic tables outside when it's nice out, and piles of unusual board games to pass the time.

 My other suggestion for exploration in Stillwater would be to rent paddle boards from 45 Degrees and head to Square Lake Park where there is a boat launch, a fishing pier and a sandy bottom swimming beach.
 This lake is considered the clearest and cleanest lake in the seven county metro.
 If you are visiting in the Winter, 45 Degrees also provides trail maps and rents both XC skis and snowshoes.

 Another option is kayaking or paddle boarding with Diro Outdoors, where they can also hook you up with camping and bike rental.
-The completion of the new St. Croix Crossing Bridge in 2017 left the city with less traffic and more opportunities for city and mountain biking, and we are excited for the historic Liftbridge to reopen as a bike and pedestrian passageway this Fall
+The completion of the new St. Croix Crossing Bridge in 2017 left the city with less traffic and more opportunities for city and mountain biking, and we are excited for the historic Liftbridge to reopen as a bike and pedestrian passageway in spring 2020.

 Pinch and Rub / website